-Public Health Emergency Preparedness District Replaces EMS on the Fly With LiveProcess
+Public Health Emergency Preparedness District Replaces Emergency Management System During Drill

-Indiana District 1 instantly integrated with state department of health using LiveProcess when previous EM system fails
+Indiana District 1 instantly integrates with state department of health using LiveProcess when previous EM system fails

 When Indiana Health District 1 emergency management agencies participated in a public health emergency preparedness drill conducted by the Chicago Metropolitan Statistical Area (MSA) Emergency Preparedness Coalition, LiveProcess Emergency Manager was fully up to the challenge.

 During the drill, LiveProcess quickly replaced the partner agencies’ emergency management system (EMS) that did not deliver the required capabilities.